edrewitz/wxdata/Documentation/aigefs_pressure_members.md

                            'https':'https://url'
                         }

-    7) members (List) - Default=All 30 ensemble members.
+    7) members (List) - Default=All 30 ensemble members + control.
 The individual ensemble members.
 There are 30 members in this ensemble.

     8) process_data (Boolean) - Default=True.
 When set to True, WxData will preprocess the model data.
 If the user wishes to process the data via their own external method, set process_data=False which means the data will be downloaded but not processed.